 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt update sudo apt upgrade sudo apt install software-properties-common apt-transport-https wget

 Step 2.
 Installing Atom Text Editor on Ubuntu 18.04.

-First, download its Debian (64bit) package from its official site.
-Open the terminal and use following wget command:
+First, download its Debian (64-bit) package from its official site.
+Open the terminal and use the following

-Install downloaded Debian package along with its required dependencies:
+Install the downloaded Debian package along with its required dependencies:

 Now that Atom is installed on your Ubuntu system you can launch it either from the command line by typing code or by clicking on the Atom icon (Activities -> Atom).

 Congratulations!
 You have successfully installed Atom.
 Thanks for using this tutorial for installing Atom Text Editor in Ubuntu 18.04 Bionic Beaver systems.
-For additional help or useful information, we recommend you to check the official Atom Text Editor web site.
+For additional help or useful information, we recommend you check the official Atom Text Editor website.